dotjulia/d3ctf_shorter_writeup/README.md

 # Conclusion

 This was my second CTF I ever attended and I found this challenge to be pretty fun.
 I learned a lot about java bytecode and how java serialization works.
 I would like to thank my teammates who supported me emotionally during this endeavor.
+The source code for my solution can be found under `src/p`.